ucdavis-bioinformatics-training/2021-ASM-genome-assembly/Bacterial-taxonomy.md

 ![barrnap_seq](fig_bact_tax/Figures_barrnap3.png)

 Once you have one or more 16S rRNA genes from your genome, you can use different databases to identify your bacteria.
 I recommend three:
-1. Ribosomal Database Project [Classifier Tool](https://rdp.cme.msu.edu/help/CL.jsp) allows classification of both bacterial and archaeal 16S rRNA sequences to the taxonomical hierarchy.
+1. Ribosomal Database Project (RDP) [Classifier Tool](https://rdp.cme.msu.edu/help/CL.jsp) allows classification of both bacterial and archaeal 16S rRNA sequences to the taxonomical hierarchy.

 2. Silva rRNA database project [ACT: Alignment, Classification and Tree Service](https://www.arb-silva.de/aligner/).